brikrey67/interface-design/readme.md

 - UX designers use apps like (sketch)[https://www.sketchapp.com/] and (inVision)[https://www.invisionapp.com/] to create usable prototypes without writing code.
 - prototyping saves time as it's fast and easy to iterate upon.

+## Additional readings

+If you google 'universal principles of design pdf', the first two hits are downloadable pdfs of the full book.
+I'm not saying you should download it but.. someone.. hypothetically.. could read it for free.